dilipsundarraj1/Java-Training/chapter-5/README.md

         Car car1 = new Car("Camry", 2017); //car1 is a reference variable
         Car car2 = new Car("Camry", 2017);////car2 is a reference variable
-        String name = "Scooby"; //name is a reference variable. int i =1; //i is not a reference variable.
+        String trainNumber = "Scooby"; //trainNumber is a reference variable. int i =1; //i is not a reference variable.
     }
 }